Volkswagen takes aim at Tesla with own European gigafactories

 ($1 = 0.8387 euros)

-Reporting by Christoph Steitz and Jan Schwartz; Additional reporting by Paul Lienert in Detroit and Yilei Sun in Beijing; Editing by Jonathan Oatis and Keith Weir
+Reporting by Christoph Steitz and Jan Schwartz; Additional reporting by Paul Lienert in Detroit, Yilei Sun in Beijing and Joyce Lee in Seoul; Editing by Jonathan Oatis and Keith Weir

 Our Standards: The Thomson Reuters Trust Principles.